Types Of Therapies For Anxiety Disorders

 Biofeedback therapy for anxiety symptoms

 Biofeedback therapy is a type of therapy involves being hooked up to monitors and sensors that monitor bodily functions during therapy.
-During these sessions, the therapist may monitor the client's breathing rate, brain waves, heart rate, skin temperature, and blood pressure.
-As clients discuss their symptoms or look at certain stimuli, they can watch how their body reacts.
+During these therapy sessions, the therapist may monitor the client's breathing rate, brain waves, heart rate, skin temperature, and blood pressure.
+As the clients discuss their symptoms or look at certain stimuli, the therapist can watch how their body reacts.

 Medications

 In some cases, medication is used to treat anxiety.
 Several anxiety medications provide short-term relief or help suppress anxiety symptoms.
-Many people will also attend psychotherapy while taking medications.
+Many people will also attend therapy while taking medications for anxiety.

 Do not start, change, or stop medication without consulting your doctor or other mental health professionals.